Eltville: History

 The earliest traces of humans settling here go back to the New Stone Age.
 There has been continuous habitation since the late 4th century.
 Eltville had its first documentary mention in Vita Bardonis (Bardo's life) from 1058, a biography of Archbishop Bardo of Mainz.
-In 1329, the archiepiscopal castle and the town wall around Eltville were built.
+In 1329, the castle and the town wall around Eltville were built.
 On 23 August 1332, Emperor Louis the Bavarian granted Eltville town rights.
 With the granting of town rights, Eltville ended up being a pawn in the then ongoing dispute between the Emperor and the Pope.
 Archbishop Baldwin, one of Emperor Louis's followers and administrator of the Mainz monastery, was the one who asked for Eltville to be raised to town.
 From 1347 to 1480, Eltville was the residence of the Archbishops of Mainz.
 In 1349, Günther of Schwarzburg was defeated in his bid for the German throne at the Siege of Eltville.
 From Dietrich Schenk von Erbach, Archbishop of Mainz (1434–1459), the outlying centre of Erbach presumably got its name.